New Qualification Guidelines for Bariatric Surgery, Los Angeles

 Your bariatric surgeon will make sure you understand the risks to your health before scheduling you for weight loss surgery.
 You can reduce the risks of complications by choosing your bariatric surgeon wisely.

-Look for a board certified bariatric specialist with extensive experience and a track record for providing patients with lifelong support along their weight loss journeys.
+Look for a board-certified bariatric specialist with extensive experience and a track record for providing patients with lifelong support along their weight loss journeys.

 How Much Does Bariatric Surgery Cost?

-The general cost of bariatric surgery amounts to $12,000 for gastric banding, $9,500 for gastric sleeve, and $15,000 for gastric bypass surgery.
+The general cost of bariatric surgery is $12,000 for gastric banding, $9,500 for gastric sleeve, and $15,000 for gastric bypass surgery.

-The cost you pay will depend on the location, surgeon’s fees, medical facility fees, anesthesia, the state of your health, and whether health insurance will cover some or all of the fees.
+The cost will depend on the location, surgeon’s fees, medical facility fees, anesthesia, the state of your health, and whether health insurance will cover some or all of the fees.
 You can receive a more accurate and itemized quote by scheduling a consultation with a qualified bariatric surgeon.

 Ready to Change (and Extend) Your Life with Weight Loss Surgery?

-If you suffer from obesity, by now you should be excited.
+If you suffer from obesity, by now, you should be excited.
 The new guidelines for bariatric procedures have opened the door for more people to receive the life-saving benefits of today’s most popular weight loss surgeries.

 By undergoing surgery, you can: